 vii. imposing penalties for realisations and interest charge breaches

-ix. involuntary cancellation or registration proceedings (or illegibility proceedings in the case of unregistered debt agreement administrators and solicitors who act as controlling trustees).
+ix. involuntary cancellation or registration proceedings (or illegibility proceedings in the case of solicitors who act as controlling trustees).
 See also IGPS8 and IGPS9 dealing with involuntary cancellation of registration.

-3.1 AFSA Regulation and Enforcement, as delegate of the Inspector-General, attend a sample of meetings of creditors in both Part X matters and section 73 proposals for all trustees involved as part of its inspection programme, irrespective of whether there are matters warranting attendance by AFSA Regulation and Enforcement.
+3.1 AFSA staff, as delegates of the Inspector-General, attend a sample of meetings of creditors in both Part X matters and section 73 proposals.

-3.2 Attendance at a sample of meetings provides AFSA Regulation and Enforcement with an opportunity to monitor and report on the standard of controlling trustees in Part X administrations and trustee meeting practices generally.
-It also provides an effective and efficient method of monitoring debtors’ Part X proposals and addressing creditor queries and perceptions.
+3.2 Attendance at a sample of meetings provides AFSA with an opportunity to monitor and report on the standard of controlling trustees in Part X administrations and trustee meeting practices.
+It also provides an effective and efficient method of monitoring debtors’ Part X proposals and addressing creditor queries and concerns.

-3.3 In addition, AFSA Regulation and Enforcement examines both section 189A and subsection 73(2) reports and, if it has any queries or concerns, will discuss matters with the trustee and may attend the meeting taking an active role if needed.
+3.3 In addition, we examine reports sent to creditors under section 189A and rule 75-175 of the Insolvency Practice Rules (Bankruptcy).
+If any queries or concerns are identified, we will discuss matters with the trustee and may attend the meeting, taking an active role if needed.
 Often issues are clarified or problem areas rectified before creditors are asked to vote at the meeting.

-3.6 The following information documents the criteria that AFSA Regulation and Enforcement is to utilise in determining which creditors’ meetings are attended and the protocols and processes to be used.
+3.5 The following information documents the criteria that we use in determining which creditors’ meetings are attended and the protocols and processes to be used.

-3.7 The term 'trustee' is utilised in this Practice Statement to represent registered trustees, the Official Trustee and solicitor controlling trustees.
+3.6 The term 'trustee' is used in this Practice Statement to represent registered trustees, the Official Trustee and solicitor controlling trustees.

 The legislative framework

-3.8 Subsection 12(4) of the Act provides authority for the Inspector-General to attend and participate in meetings of creditors.
-This subsection states:
+3.7 Section 75-30 of the Schedule provides authority for the Inspector-General to attend and participate in meetings of creditors.
+This section states:

-(a) is entitled to attend any meeting of creditors held under this Act; and
+“(1) The Inspector-General is entitled to attend any meeting of creditors held under this Act

 Criteria for attending

-3.9 AFSA Regulation and Enforcement may attend where there appears to be an inherent risk to the credibility of the personal insolvency system posed by the administration in which the meeting is being held.
+3.8 AFSA may attend meetings where there appears to be an inherent risk to the credibility of the personal insolvency system posed by the administration for which the meeting is being held.
 This would be the case where:

 i. it is suspected that creditors have not been properly informed, either because the debtor has not provided complete or accurate information or the trustee’s report is deficient

-ii.
-AFSA Regulation and Enforcement has concerns as to the validity of a creditor’s claim and the creditor can affect the outcome of the meeting.
+iii.
+AFSA has concerns about the validity of a creditor’s claim and the creditor can affect the outcome of the meeting

 iii. the debtor’s statement of affairs or information from some other source indicates: